Tools for Virtual Collaboration

 ps: A way more flexible way to include dynamic content into your video stream is to program your own HTML / CSS pages.
 Just set the background color to black and position your content in white (or other bright colours) on top.
 Use a a standard "Luma keyer" to overlay your video with your web page (black will turn into transparent).
 Your imagination is the limit!
 Check out our simple "Video Overlay Controller" (screenshot blow) to see how it works...and here are some information on how to setup the software on your computer.

 A nice tool for ideation and creativity sessions - pretty much a virtual whiteboard with real-time sync.
-Its biggest competitor is probably the new real-time function of Microsoft Office 365, which is why we don't use Miro that often.

 This little tool for MacOS allows you to route and mix any input source to any output.
 Why is this helpful?
 Feed your Spotify player and your USB microphone right into your video conference software, or blend the sound of Youtube videos and your microphone, well,...the possibilities are endless.